 Have dinner at your favorite restaurant.
 It's a pretty simple idea, but one that folks often forget about!
 Just make some reservations (or book their private dining room, if they have one) and voila: there's your wedding dinner, just how you love it.

 PIZZA.
 Take out pizza, wood fired pizza, homemade pizza, cheap pizza, fancy pizza, whatever kind of pizza.
 We love pizza.
 It's an amazing elopement day food, and you can find it just about everywhere, even in tiny mountain towns, which makes it even better.
-For that matter, icecream is another great option!
+For that matter, ice cream is another great option!

 Make it a picnic!
 Pull out all the stops and make a super awesome charcuterie or cheese board.
 Everyone loves a picnic, plus you can bring one of those adorable wicker baskets and some chilled wine along too.

-If you're backpacking, dehydrate your favorite meal ahead of time and have it as your dinner out on the trail!
+If you're backpacking, dehydrate your favorite meal ahead of time and have it as your dinner out on the trail.
 If you're going to be hiking for much of your elopement day, stuff your pack with all you & your partners favorite treats!
 This is a fun way to surprise your boo with a few of their favorite snacks along the way.

 Hire a private chef for the evening.
-Yes, they exist, and no they're really not as pricey as you might think!
+Yes, they exist, and no they're really not as expensive as you might think!
 A private chef is a great way to feed a small group of people with absolutely no stress and you can get whatever kind of food your newly married heart desires.

-If you're eloping in the cold weather season, Keep it cozy indoors with some donuts, hot chocolate, and other wintertime sweets.
+If you're eloping in the cold weather season, keep it cozy indoors with some donuts, hot chocolate, and other wintertime sweets.
 Or roll with brunch and whip up some pancakes or some waffles.
 Keep a thermos of warm cider handy (spiced whiskey optional).

 Look into food trucks!
 You can find trucks to hire for events on Roaming Hunger and other sites.
 While some food trucks and catering companies have headcount minimums in order to hire, some of them are more comfortable coming out for smaller gatherings.
 If you find a newer company or have a friend that has just recently started their catering business, they might be more open to catering smaller gatherings.